Skip to content

 How much do Facebook ads cost for insurance agents?

 Cost per lead varies by line and market, often landing in the low-to-mid teens for final expense lead-form campaigns and higher for Medicare and term life.
 The number that matters is cost per issued policy.
-Our own book runs roughly $7.40 cost per lead at about a 1-in-6 close rate, so budget against closed sales, not raw lead price.
+Because we run our own senior-market lead book, we budget against closed sales, not raw lead price.

 Is Facebook advertising TCPA compliant for insurance?